dkvz/dorade-noframework-blog/README.md

 To serve the website on Apache, Nginx or others you'll need to use a fallback resource to index.html or a rewrite that has the same effect.

 ## Supported browsers
 The polyfill for addEventListener and removeEventListener is acutally useless since Materialize is not supposed to be supported below IE 11 and I also use classList at some point.
+I removed it at some point.

 The pinned toolbar on scrolling might also not work on IE 8, same with the infinite scrolling (which might even not work on IE 9).

 We're not providing a polyfill for the routing, which uses HTML 5 pushstate API.
 I think only IE 10 supports it but I might be wrong on that.

-I need to write Modernizr code and create a page for non-supported browsers.

 ## FAQ nobody asked for

 ### Why are you not using ES6?
 I started doing JS seriously somewhat recently.
 I thought I might as well get to know the "old ways" before the new.

-It's true that things like Promises would look much better in some parts of my code where I have callbacks inside other callbacks but I wanted to limit polyfills (even though I have this useless addEventListener one :D) and avoid using Babel.
+It's true that things like Promises would look much better in some parts of my code where I have callbacks inside other callbacks but I wanted to limit polyfills and avoid using Babel.

 But why?
 Everybody and their mom are using Babel!
 Well, yes.
 It's just a feeling I have that not using it gives me more control.
 I might be wrong as Babel could very well produce code that is more compatible than what I'm doing but a big part of it is that I want to know how "old" JS works.